AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 ### augur.api.Universe.getCurrentDisputeWindow(p, callback)

 Returns the Ethereum contract address of the current running [Dispute Window](#dispute-window) of a [Universe](#universe).
-Every Universe has a Fee Window that runs for a duration of 7 days before immediately starting the next Window.
+Every Universe has a Dispute Window that runs for a duration of 7 days before immediately starting the next Window.

 #### **Parameters:**